-- There are 128 families in the school.
+- There are about 128 Hoofie Families in the school.

-- 32 adults in the organisation become HOOFIES (Heads Of Our Families)
+- 32 adults in the organisation supervise 4 Hoofie Families each.

-- Seven students in each family led by a Grade 7.
+- There are 7 students in each family who are led by the Grade 7.

 - It forms a good support system

-- Pupils get to know another adult in the building
+- Children get to know another adult in the school

-- There is an increase in comfort levels at school
+- There is an increase in the comfort levels at school

 - Self-esteem increases

-- There is continuity - each family stays the same, as a Grade 7 exits the Grade 6 becomes the family leader when Grade 7 is reached and a new Grade 1 is allocated.
+- There is continuity - each family stays the same.
+As a Grade 7 leaves at the end of the year, the Grade 6 becomes the new family leader and a new Grade 1 enters the family.

 - Guidance and advice is given